SonuNM1/HTML-CSS-JavaScript-Projects/README.md

 Refers to the context in which a function is called.
 The value of 'this' depends on how the function has been invoked.

+'this' keyword refers to the object it belongs to.
+It has different values depending on where it is used.

 Global context: 'this' refers to the global object (window in browsers) Object method: 'this' refers to object the method is called on Regular function: 'this' refers to the global object in non-strict mode and undefined in strict mode